 These alcohols can cause dryness, irritation and breakouts.
 So we’re firm believers that they don’t have a place in skincare.

-Bad alcohols in skincare deteriorate your skin’s protective barrier which means your skin is no longer effective at keeping moisture in.
+Bad alcohols when used in high concentrations in skincare deteriorate your skin’s protective barrier which means your skin is no longer effective at keeping moisture in.
 It also stimulates oil production which could lead to breakouts if your skin makes too much oil.